libis/rdm-integration/REDCAP_INTEGRATION.md

 - The key itself never appears in the generated files or logs.
 The manifest records only a *fingerprint* (a hash of the key), so you can verify later which key was used.
+- After a page reload or reconnect, your export settings (report ID, mode, filters, anonymization choices) are restored automatically — but the key is not: it lives only in page memory and must be pasted again.
 - Pseudonymization is irreversible: there is no decryption.
 This is by design (institutional decision; reversible encryption is out of scope).